 Early in pregnancy, nutrients from the maternal blood have to travel through the syncytiotrophoblast cells, a shared basement membrane, cytotrophoblast cells, the basement membrane of the capillary and finally the endothelial cell.
 As pregnancy progresses, the placenta changes.
 The cytotrophoblast is essentially non-existent and so nutrients cross the cells of the syncytiotrophoblast, its basement membrane, the basement membrane of the capillary and the endothelial cell.

-1. Which of the following cell types commonly has prominent lipid droplets in the cytoplasm?
+1. Which of the following cell types commonly have prominent lipid droplets in their cytoplasm?

 - Sertoli cells